 How to Bend Electrical Pipe or Conduit

-Most home wiring is done with nonmetallic cable (romex) but there is limited use for electrical pipe, or EMT (Electrical Metallic Tubing) and occasionally for rigid conduit as well.
+Most home wiring is done with nonmetallic cable (aka Romex), but there is limited use for electrical pipe or electrical metallic tubing (EMT) and occasionally for rigid conduit, as well.
 It is generally used when the wiring must be exposed on the surface of a wall as protection against damage or as a future method of getting wire inside a wall.

-The pipe is fastened to wall or ceiling and wire pulled through it to reach an outlet, switch or other electrical device.
-However, wire cannot be pulled through sharp corners such as those used in plumbing; instead the electrical pipe is bent into gentle curves to make corners, go around obstacles or change directions for any reason.
+The pipe is fastened to wall or ceiling and wire pulled through it to reach an outlet, switch, or other electrical device.
+However, wire cannot be pulled through sharp corners such as those used in plumbing; instead, the electrical pipe is bent into gentle curves to turn corners, go around obstacles, or change directions for any reason.

-As a professional electrician I have bent and installed miles upon miles of conduit; while a homeowner will never acquire the skill that such experience produces anyone can learn to make a few simple bends necessary to install some conduit in their home.
+As a professional electrician, I have bent and installed miles upon miles of conduit.
+Anyone can learn to make a few simple bends necessary to install some conduit in their home.

 Bending Electrical Conduit